dotnet/source-build/Documentation/planning/arcade-powered-source-build/onboarding/ci-onboarding.md

 ## `eng/common/templates/steps/source-build.yml`

-This template defines the `steps` for a single source-build job.
-This is the most granular template, and may be useful if some repo-specific preamble or cleanup steps are required, or if the repo already has job matrix templates and this just fits in nicely.
+This template defines the build `steps` for a single source-build job.
+This is the most granular template, and may be useful if some repo-specific preamble or cleanup steps are required, or if the repo already has job matrix templates and this just happens to fit in nicely.

 # Official build publishing